Amark75/Add_Card/README.md

 # Add_Card
-Addand remove cards as much as you want.
+Add and remove cards as much as you want.